 Partners for Belize is a partnership bringing the Good News and improving the medical and economic self sufficiency of Belizeans.
 Partners for Medical Relief is the official United States public charity (501C3) formed to support these endeavors and more endeavors in the future.

 Catalyzing USA Teams to Serve Belize-Offering a Web Site for Teams to Share and Collaborate – Trips, Future Trips, Blogs and More…

-Started by volunteers over ten years ago, teams have grown from 36 per year to over 200 participants serving for one week each in 2019.
+Started by volunteers in 2004, teams have grown from 36 per year to over 200 participants serving for one week each in 2019.

 The northern end of Belize is specifically an area under-serviced by other such partnerships or visiting teams.
 It is a land of sugar cane fields, cattle flatlands and papaya groves.

 Partner teams are encouraged to make a long term commitment to annual visits for their villages and medical facilities.
 Ideally, they would partner to help and equip their Belize partners, helping them where possible for own year round programs.
 The current strategy is for short trips to bring training as well as medical and material aide, housing, and children’s ministry to 50 northern Belize villages on an annual basis.
 Currently 16-20 villages are being serviced annually.